Ultimate Guide on How To Find a Literary Agent

 Follow these steps and you should find the literary agent of your dreams.

-Work on Your Manuscript
+Perfect Your Manuscript First

-But if you’re a first-time author, you need to get your manuscript, and your understanding of it, in order.
+Before you take to the internet to find a literary agent, you need to polish your manuscript and your understanding of it.
 Here’s a checklist:

 - Fix spelling errors and grammar issues.